(A version of this article was shared with Pirates & Princesses on June 30, 2022.)

 As the tour continued, guests were introduced to early means of water transportation, followed by animal power.
 One of the attraction’s most memorable scenes came next – the invention of the wheel.
 One award-winning inventor won out in the competition, besting a square and a triangle for the top honor.
 As the wheel gained popularity, riders passed a wheel factory and a used chariot lot, where everything (including the Trojan Horse) was up for sale.

 Following the wheel, riders saw the evolution of travel on the high seas.
-In this memorable scene, an explorer Cristóbal Colón (looking suspiciously like Christopher Colombus) was seen staring down the eye of a sea serpent.
+In this memorable scene, an explorer Cristóbal Colón (looking suspiciously like Christopher Columbus) was seen staring down the eye of a sea serpent.

 Fun Fact: this sea serpent is officially known as the Kimballum Horriblus – named in honor of Ward Kimball.
 After World of Motion closed, the serpent was moved to the queue of the Hollywood Studios Backlot in Disney’s California Adventure, along with other items from the attraction.
 A toy-like depiction of Kimballum Horriblus lives in the Disneyland Paris version of “it’s a small world”, where it mimics the scene from World of Motion by staring down a sailor doll in a rowboat.